chrismaltby/gb-studio-docs/docs/project-editor/scenes.md

 For more information see the documentation for [Scripting](/docs/scripting).

 ## Adding Collision to a Scene
 Select the _Collision Tool_ from the _Editor Tools_.
-There are 6 collision types that can be added.
+There are 6 default collision types that can be added.

 - **Solid** Stops colliding actors from entering the tile on any side.
 - **Top/Bottom/Left/Right** Stops colliding actors from entering the tile from that specific side.
 This is useful for one-way collision and semi-solid platforms.